Sign In / Sign Out

 Jennifer Linde (artistic director)

-Linde (M.A.) is a senior lecturer in the Hugh Downs School of Human Communication and the artistic director of The Empty Space.
+Linde (M.A.) is a principal lecturer in the Hugh Downs School of Human Communication and the artistic director of The Empty Space.
 She has designed and taught performance studies courses relating to communication and creativity, oral interpretation of literature, performance of sexuality, performance theory, civil communication, and methods for adapting traditional scholarship to the stage.
 In her position as artistic director, Linde serves as an advisor, script consultant, and director of a variety of laboratory performances presented by faculty, undergraduate and graduate students at The Empty Space.
 She has participated in the design and development of Civil Dialogue, a format designed to foster civil communication when discussing controversial topics.
 Linde has engaged Civil Dialogue as a pedagogical tool in performance studies classes and facilitated Civil Dialogue events at the Empty Space since 2004.

 Associate Professor Brouwer is a critical rhetorical scholar whose interest in uses of the human body in political and cultural performances converges with the interests of the Empty Space.
 In 2010, he was a plenary speaker at a conference on Teaching Rhetorical Criticism; his presentation featured intersections of rhetorical studies and performance studies through the use of performance modes in a course on Rhetoric of Social Issues.
 Recently he co-taught with Jennifer Linde a graduate-level methods module on the trigger-scripting performance format, helping to adapt traditional scholarship on race, history, and communication for the stage.
 Adapting traditional scholarship and popular culture texts for the stage, he is also a regular performer in the School’s annual Cornucopia fall showcase.